 The Grade II* listed building on the west side of the village, was constructed in the 15th Century and stands at the head of a quiet cul-de-sac.
 It underwent extensive renovation in 1862 when the interior was unusually decorated with 156 angels in wood and stone.
-In the tower hang bells cast by the local Bilbie family.
 The churchyard is lovingly cared for and provides the perfect setting for this beautiful country church.

 Chew Stoke had a remarkable family of bell founders and clockmakers who lived and worked here for more than 200 years, from the late 1600s until the 1800s.
 The Bilbie family produced more than 1,350 bells, which are hung in churches all over the West Country.
 Edward Bilbie’s first and oldest surviving bell, cast in 1698, is still giving good service in St Andrew’s Church today.
 The bells were tuned and re-hung in 1996 with a new bell replacing the Bilbie treble.
 The redundant bell is now on display in the nave as a tribute and memorial to this famous family.

-The Church Hall, on the corner of Church Lane, is licensed for 100 people and is run by a young and enthusiastic committee.
-It is used for all church events, including meetings of the Parochial Church Council, and a very popular monthly Soup Lunch, but also by other village organisations.
-These include the Parish Council, the WI, Baby Clinic, Choral Society and the Dramatic Society.
+The Church Hall, on the corner of Church Lane, is licensed for 100 people.
+It is used for all church events, including a very popular monthly Soup Lunch, but also by other village organisations.
+These include the Parish Council, the WI, the Film Club, Baby Clinic, Choral Society and the Dramatic Society.
 Wedding receptions, children’s parties and private events are regularly held in the Hall.
-Bookings are arranged by Di Abrahams whose phone number is above.
+Bookings are arranged by Di Abrahams 01275 333173.

 If you would like to be part of or know more about anything described above, please contact Revd.
 Victor Barley or the churchwardens.